ece362-purdue/proton-labs/lab1-gpio/README.md

 > *Why not just have one register for all 48 GPIO pins?*
 > OR *What does it mean to say that the RP2350 is a 32-bit microcontroller?*
 >
 > The RP2350 CPU cores are **32-bit**, which means the largest register they can operate on in a single "cycle" is 32 bits.
-You may see functions that imply they can change 64 bits of data at a time, but if you dive into it, it's just writing to two 32-bit registers, e.g. `gpio_put_all64`.
+You may see functions that imply they can change 64 bits of data at a time, but if you dive into it, it's just writing to two separate 32-bit registers, e.g. `gpio_put_all64`.

 Nearly all of you are coming from ECE 270, where you wrote Verilog to implement hardware.
 This course is a continuation of that, in that your microcontroller is the overall **top module** that instantiates the various peripherals as **submodules**.
 Changing register values is just changing the values connected to the submodules' **ports** or **internal `logic` registers**.

 When you flash your microcontroller with a program, the instructions executed by the CPU/top module in that program can be used to change the values of the registers in those peripherals/submodules.
-This is how we will implement an **embedded system**.
+This is how we will implement an **embedded system** - a combination of multiple independent systems that handle their own functionality, initially configured by the CPU executing the program you upload to it.

 Modifying all these registers directly can get tedious, so Raspberry Pi (in this case) provides a **Software Development Kit** (SDK) that provides functions that can be used to modify these registers.

+> *So why don't we just use those functions in the first place?*

-However, any good embedded systems engineer should understand how the SDK functions work at the register level, because the registers are the only effective way to debug our code when it doesn't work as expected - we saw this in lab 0 when looking at the `gpio_out` register, for example.
-Therefore, for each lab, you can **look through** the SDK functions for the new peripheral you're learning about, but you must **dive** into the functions to see what registers they are modifying, and explain that to your TAs.
+Any good embedded systems engineer should understand how the SDK functions work at the register level, because the registers are the only effective way to debug our code when it doesn't work as expected - we saw this in lab 0 when looking at the `gpio_out` register, for example.
+This is not any different from when you used `gdb` to debug your C programs in a prior programming course - in fact, you'll use a variant of `gdb` to debug your code while it's running on the microcontroller.
+Therefore, for each lab, you should **look through** the SDK functions for the new peripheral you're learning about, but you must **dive** into the functions to see what registers they are modifying, and explain that to your TAs.

-Back to GPIO - to configure a pin to act as an output to drive current to some external component like an LED, you will need to dive into those SDK functions, and write code that modifies specific registers in memory to do so.
+To give you an example within the context of GPIO: in order to configure a GPIO pin to act as an **output** to drive current to some external component like an LED, you will need to **dive into the SDK functions** that deal with changing pins to outputs, identify those GPIO-specific registers, and write code that modifies those registers within your own program without using the SDK function directly.

 ## Step 0.1: Set up your environment